VirulentArc/ScriptCards/Spell Book Manager/readme.md

 If a player controls more than one valid character, Spell Book Manager first asks which character to manage.
 If the player only controls one valid character, this step is skipped.

-For most non-Warlock player characters, Spell Book Manager opens directly to the available spell list.
+All non-Warlock player characters without an assigned spell book open directly to the available spell list.

 From the spell list, players can normally:

 1. Click **Copy to Character** to copy a spell onto the character sheet.
 2. Click the &#x1F56E; description button beside a spell to write that spell's formatted description to the Spell Book Manager handout.

-If the character is a Warlock, Spell Book Manager shows a character options page first.
-From there, **Choose Spells** opens the spell list, and **Move Spells** allows existing spells on the character sheet to be moved between spell levels.
+If the character is a Warlock, or if the character has an assigned spell book, Spell Book Manager shows a character options page first.
+From there, **Choose Spells** opens the spell list. **Move Spells** appears for Warlocks, and **Copy to Spell Book** appears for characters with an assigned spell book.

 If the character has an assigned spell book, the character options page can also show **Copy to Spell Book**.
 This lets the user copy spells from approved spell mules into the assigned spell book rather than directly onto the character.